PratheepNatarajan/pratheep_blog/navigation/about.md

     var http_source = "https://upload.wikimedia.org/wikipedia/commons/";

 var living_in_the_world = [
-    {"flag": "4/41/Flag_of_India.svg", "greeting": "Namaste", "description": "India - Where my parents are from.
+    {"flag": "4/41/Flag_of_India.svg", "description": "India - Where my parents are from.
 I enjoyed exploring the different foods they offered in addition to culture.
-Also met most of my relatives there."}, {"flag": "1/19/Flag_of_San_Diego%2C_California.svg", "greeting": "Hi", "description": "San Diego - My birthplace"}, {"flag": "e/ef/Flag_of_Hawaii.svg", "greeting": "Aloha", "description": "Hawaii - My favorite vacation place"}, {"flag": "1/1a/Flag_of_New_York.svg", "greeting": "Hello", "description": "Singapore - A multicultural hub"}, {"flag": "0/01/Flag_of_California.svg", "greeting": "Hey", "description": "California - forever"}
+Also met most of my relatives there."}, {"flag": "b/b9/Flag_of_Oregon.svg", "description": "San Diego - My birthplace"}, {"flag": "e/ef/Flag_of_Hawaii.svg", "description": "Hawaii - My favorite vacation place"}, {"flag": "1/1a/Flag_of_New_York.svg", "description": "New Yprk"},
+    {"flag": "0/01/Flag_of_California.svg", "greeting": "Hey", "description": "California - forever"}
 ];